Culpeper, Virginia: Parks and recreation

+The Culpeper Sports Complex, opened in 2006, receives over 350,000 visitors annually and features multiple athletic fields, including soccer, football, little league baseball, softball and lacrosse.

-Government and politics
+Government

 Culpeper is governed by a nine-member Town Council, consisting of a Mayor and eight Council Members, all elected at-large to four-year terms.
 The Council appoints a Town Manager, who serves as the chief administrative officer and oversees the daily operations of the town.
 The Council also appoints the Town Attorney and Town Clerk.

-Council meetings are held regularly on the second Tuesday of each month at 7 PM in the Culpeper County Board of Supervisors Meeting Room.

 Town council

-As of 2025, the members of the Town Council are: